ndless-nspire/Luna/README.md

 * Lua program conversion:    `luna INFILE.lua OUTFILE.tns`
 * Problem conversion:        `luna Problem1.xml OUTFILE.tns`
 * Multiple files:            `luna Document.xml Problem1.xml [Problem2.xml...]
 OUTFILE.tns`
-* Python conversion:         `luna INFILE.py OUTFILE.tns`
+* Python conversion:         `luna InFile1.py [InFile2.py...]
+OUTFILE.tns`

 If the input is `-`, it reads the file from the standard input.
 Make sure to encode your Lua or Problem file in UTF-8 if it contains special characters.
 You can also pack arbitrary files like images into the TNS.
+For Python, the first script will be the one that shows when the TNS document is opened.

 ## Bugs, feedback...